alikagupta/BSE_Portfolio_2025/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xQuDBH7mC_g?si=Wa5gteVYbsMu8dR0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My project is a knee rehabilitation device.
 It has two main sensors: an accelerometer and a flex sensor.
-An accelerometer keeps track of the static acceleration values with an internal mesh-like component, and the flex sensor uses variable resistance to measure the angle of bend.
+An accelerometer keeps track of the static acceleration values, and the flex sensor uses variable resistance to measure the angle of bend.
 It uses these sensors to alert the user (with a beeper) if their knee is bending inwards or once it passes 90 degrees.

 In my first milestone, I was able to put together the flex sensor, accelerometer, beeper, and ESP-32 Arduino with a breadboard.
 I was able to get data from the flex sensor and accelerometer, and code the buzzer to respond differently to both instruments crossing certain thresholds.
 I was then able to connect the data to my phone through Bluetooth so I can see the real-time values even when the device is connected to a battery pack.